 Cripsy Wings.
 The one miss.
 It was cold. and cold fried foods is never good.
 Had a tumericy flavour to the wing.
 I do wish it was a fresh out of the fryer and that the sauce was spicier.
 I mentioned to FSC that KFC might be better :gasp.
 I don’t eat at KFC often but the wings aren’t bad.

 Pandan Pancake.
 This is like a modified version of a peanut pancake – very interesting to eat, was peanutty, gooey and had some sort of chocolate sauce inside. very tasty.
 Menu says there’s cheese?
 I didn’t taste cheese.
+But its good!

-Be interesting to see how people take to Tsuru’s food truck food prices down the line.
 The pancake is reason enough to hunt Tsuru down though.
 I’d order 3 and be happy.

 I went to their website.
 The menu is different on the road.
 There might have been masterchefLIVE tax on the prices.